-The APD solely assessed and concluded that reliance on legitimate interest was inadequate for purposes that entail targeted advertising or profiling of users (excluding non-marketing related purposes such as audience and performance measurement).
+The APD solely assessed and concluded that reliance on legitimate interest was inadequate for purposes that entail targeted advertising or profiling of users (excluding non-marketing related purposes, such as audience and performance measurement).
+Legitimate interest means that user data can be collected and processed if it is a reasonable need for the operation of the business and as long as the user receives adequate information and has the ability to object or opt-out of any related personal data processing.

 It is therefore unclear if the requirement for IAB Europe to prohibit the reliance on legitimate interests as a legal ground for the processing of personal data by TCF participants shall apply to all TCF purposes or solely to purposes related to personalised advertising and profiling.

-Because of the lack of clarity of the APD's position on this point, IAB Europe will look at this issue in its discussions with the APD - as well as in any legal challenge, if applicable (see question "Will IAB Europe appeal to the Market Court?").
+Because of the lack of clarity of the APD's position on this point, IAB Europe will look at this issue in its discussions with the APD - as well as in any legal challenge, if applicable.